 One unfortunate truth of the English Bulldog is that decades of poor breeding have led to some horrifying health issues in the breed.
 The Victorian Bulldog is an attempt to breed out those issues, resulting in a dog that is roughly the same size and that looks almost identical to the original breed.

-The Victorian Bulldog draws its genes from a number of breeds.
-Not only is it part English Bulldog, but it also shares ancestry with Bull Terriers, Staffordshire Terriers, and Bull Mastiffs.
+The Victorian Bulldogs draw their genes from a number of breeds.
+Not only is it part English Bulldog, but it also shares ancestry with Bull Terriers, Staffordshire Bull Terriers, and Bull Mastiffs.
 The resulting breed has a similar demeanor to the English Bulldog and is just as fantastic a pet.

 The great news is that this dog only rarely has health issues.
 While it might see some skin problems over the course of its 14 years, these dogs tend to be much healthier than their forebears.

-This colorful dog is another hybrid, this time of the Catahoula Leopard and the American Bulldog.
+This colorful canine is another hybrid, this time of the Catahoula Leopard dog and the American Bulldog.
 Beautiful dogs, they’re one of the most striking Bulldog breeds.

 So, what did this breed get from its Bulldog half?
 A fantastic personality, great guard instincts, and an inquisitive mind.
 In fact, these are Bulldogs that are just as apt to be found working as they are to be found in family homes.